International

 Main Sectors of Industry

-Agriculture accounts for 1.5% of Norway’s GDP and employs 2% of the workforce (World Bank, latest data available).
+Agriculture accounts for 2.1% of Norway’s GDP and employs 1% of the workforce (World Bank, latest data available).
 Fishing is an important activity as Norway is the world's second-biggest seafood exporter after China.
-Agricultural subsidies are very significant.
-The country counts 38,076 agricultural holdings (of which 1,954 are certified organic farming holdings - Statistics Norway) and is more than self-sufficient in animal products, livestock being one of the major agricultural subsectors.
-However, Norway remains dependent on imports for cereal crops (soybeans, wheat, rapeseed and bananas).
-About 33.4% of Norway’s total land area is covered by forests, 12.6 million ha in total.
-The country’s seafood exports totalled a record NOK 151.4 billion (2.9 million tonnes), up by 25% from one year earlier, with salmon exports exceeding NOK 100 billion.
+The country has 36,790 agricultural holdings (Statistics Norway) and is more than self-sufficient in animal products, livestock being one of the major agricultural subsectors.
+However, Norway remains dependent on imports for cereal crops (soybeans, wheat, rapeseed and bananas) and agricultural subsidies are very significant.
+About 33.4% of Norway’s total land area is covered by forests (12.6 million ha).
+According to the Norwegian Seafood Council, Norway exported USD 15.5 billion worth of seafood in 2024, the highest level ever recorded, marking an increase of USD 327 million from the previous year.
+The total export volume reached 2.8 million metric tons.

-Industry employs 19% of the workforce and represents 48.7% of GDP.
+Industry employs 19% of the workforce and represents 39% of GDP.
 Norway’s economy depends on its natural resources and energy sources (oil, gas, hydraulic energy, forests and minerals).
-Oil rents, which have once dominated the economy, now provide less than 4% of GDP, well below its peak level in 2000.
+Oil rents, which have once dominated the economy, now provide around 5% of GDP, well below its peak level in 2000.
 Nevertheless, the oil and gas sector is Norway's largest measured in terms of value-added, government revenues, investments and export value.
-The government’s total net cash flow from the petroleum industry was estimated to be NOK 903 billion in 2022, NOK 382 billion lower compared to the net cash flow in 2022, which was fuelled by high prices of oil and gas amid the Russia-Ukraine conflict.
-Manufacturing accounts for 5% of GDP.
+The government's total net cash flow from the petroleum industry was estimated to be NOK 701 billion in 2024 (Norskpetroleum).
+Overall, the “extraction and related services” sector accounts for 83.2% of total industrial output in 2024 (Statistics Norway).
+Manufacturing accounts for only 6% of GDP.
 Shipbuilding, metals, wood pulp and paper, the chemical industry, machinery and electrical equipment make up Norway’s main manufacturing industries.
 Norway also has one of the largest and most modern fleets in the world.

-The Norwegian service sector is highly developed; it employs over three-quarters of the population (78%) and accounts for 42.2% of GDP.
-According to Statistics Norway, there were 36.1 million guest nights in 2022, one-third higher than the previous year.
-As per the Norwegian banking sector, it is comprised of 136 banks of which 118 are local banks and 18 are branches of foreign banks.
-The market share of the subsidiaries and branches of foreign banks were 24% and 37% in the retail and domestic corporate markets, respectively (European Banking Federation, latest data available).
+The Norwegian service sector is highly developed; it employs over 79% of the population and accounts for half of the GDP.
+The tourism sector is an important source of income: according to Statistics Norway, 2024 was a record year for Norwegian accommodation establishments, with an all-time high of 38.6 million guest nights, up 4.2% from 2023.
+As per the Norwegian banking sector, it is comprised of 124 banks of which 106 are local banks and 18 are branches of foreign banks.
+The market share of the subsidiaries and branches of foreign banks were 23% and 36% in the retail and domestic corporate markets, respectively (European Banking Federation, latest data available).

 Breakdown of Economic Activity By Sector Agriculture Industry Services